Nisarg07/op_compiler/README.md

 (Note: If you are using windows for testing purpose host compiler_win.php on server and download xampp and vim editor.
 	   If you are using linux for testing purpose host compiler.php on server.)

+Just change url of sendData() and indentData() functions in lib/screens/home.dart when server is ready.

 ## Getting Started

 This project is a starting point for a Flutter application.